Caution: Some people may find parts of this content confronting or distressing.

 age-specific rate: The number of events for a specified age group over a specified period (e.g. calendar or financial year), divided by the total population in that age group.
 Reported as number per 100,000.
 The numerator and denominator relate to the same age group.

-age-standardised rates: Enable comparisons to be made between populations that have different age structures.
+age-standardised rates: are incidence rates that enable comparisons to be made between populations that have different age structures.
 The age structures of the different populations are converted to the same 'standard' structure, and then the rates that would have occurred with that structure are calculated and compared.
-Age-standardised rates are expressed per 100,000 population.
+Rates are expressed as per 100,000 per population years.

 associated cause(s) of death: All causes of death listed on the death certificate, other than the underlying cause of death.
 They include the immediate cause, any intervening causes, and conditions which contributed to the death but were not related to the disease or condition causing the death.